Ephesians in the Bible with Gods masterpiece in it

 You watched me as I was being formed in utter seclusion, as I was woven together in the dark of the womb.
 You saw me before I was born.
 Every day of my life was recorded in your book.
 Every moment was laid out before a single day had passed.”

 Thank You, Lord, for creating me perfectly, as Your masterpiece.
-I know I am Your child and loved by You.
-You created me with so much care and love.
-I am Yours.
+By God’s grace, I am a gift of God.
+I know I am a child of God and loved by You.
+You created my inward parts with so much care and love.

 Forgive me, Lord, that I have looked down on myself and did not accept my true beauty in You.
-Purify my heart and my mind, Lord, and let me see who I am in You.
-Open my eyes and let me walk in my true identity as Your masterpiece.
+Purify my heart and my mind, Lord, and let me see who I am in You—a beautiful new creation.
+Holy Spirit, open my eyes and let me walk in my true identity as God’s masterpiece.

-Give me the boldness to reach out to others to tell them, “You are God’s masterpiece”.
+Give me the boldness to reach out to others to tell them, “You are God’s perfect masterpiece, created in God’s own image”.
 Let me be Your vessel of love and encouragement to the people around me.

 In Jesus’ Name.
 Amen.